 Red peppers are packed with Vitamin A and C and are a good source of Vitamin B6 and magnesium.
 In addition, red peppers add a sweet flavor to your burger and are large enough to be used as the buns.

 We hope you enjoy these tasty alternatives to traditional hamburger buns.
 Opting for large, vitamin-packed veggies to keep your burger bundled can help you to better enjoy your next summer cookout.

-If you find that your digestive problems are unmanageable, visit the UPMC Digestive Disorders Center, or call 1-866-4GASTRO (27876).
+If you find that your digestive problems are unmanageable, visit the UPMC Digestive Health Care, or call 1-866-4GASTRO (27876).

 Editor's Note: This article was originally published on , and was last reviewed on .

 About Digestive Disorders